Frequently asked questions

 Stripe, the payment processor used on this site, charges 2.2% + $0.30 per transaction.
 100% of the rest of your donation goes to the partner nonprofit to support households in need.

 How are funds distributed to recipients?

 Each partner nonprofit decides how to distribute the funds based on their understanding of how best to serve their communities.
-For example:1.
-The Carver Foundation and Family Centers do so by writing checks directly to recipients.2.
-ABCD, Alpha Community Services, and Open Door Shelter do so by paying households’ bills directly.
-Any leftover funding goes to other households in need within their communities.3.
-Domus distributes funds via a combination of the methods described above.
+For example, some will do so by writing checks directly to recipients; others may distribute debit/gift cards or pay households’ bills directly.

 What if the family I want to help is already covered?